-Theresa George (*1984) is a film anthropologist based in Hamburg.
-From 2005 to 2013, she studied cultural anthropology, journalism and political science in Leipzig.
-Since then, she has co-developed films and videos in changing constellations, works for film festivals, curates her own programmes and teaches visual anthropology.
+Theresa George (*1984) is a film anthropologist based in Hamburg and Leipzig.
+From 2005 to 2013, she studied cultural anthropology, journalism and political science.
+Based on this, she co-develops films and videos in changing constellations, works for film festivals, curates her own programmes and teaches visual anthropology.
+This website features a selection of her work.

 SPLITTER (2023)